Kingdom Fungi: Characteristics, Classification, Reproduction

 4. Their body is striped.

-5. Example – Athlete’s foot, this infection is caused by Tinea fungus.
-An athlete’s foot is called because this infection is mostly due to sweating in Athletes.
+5. For example, in an athlete’s foot, this infection is caused by Tinea fungus.
+An athlete’s foot is called this because this infection is mostly due to sweating in athletes.

-You will find the answers to all the questions given below in the article.
+You will find the answers to all the questions in the article below.

 How do fungi reproduce?